 In TENS, you will have to place sticky electrode patches on the areas causing intense pain in your back.
 There will be a battery-powered device, which you will activate to send electrical impulses to the electrodes.
 These signals interrupt the pain signals in your body.

-According to a study, attending a 15-minute TENS session can give outstanding results in lower back pain relief.
+According to a study, attending a 15-minute TENS session can relieve lower back pain.
 Another meta-analysis also reported massive pain reduction in people with chronic low back pain with TENS.

 If you’re using a TENS device for the first time, you must do it under a professional’s supervision.
 They will ensure that you’re using this back surgery alternative correctly.